scottvr/homofo/README.md

 # HoMofo – Homophonic Respeller

 Transform ordinary English text into "creative" respellings.
-Bypass copyright filters in AI models,(LLM, TTS, music genAI, etc.) general AInarchy.
+Bypass copyright filters in AI models (LLM, TTS, music genAI, etc.) general AInarchy.

 (I personally woould love to see a judicial ruling on a book that if read aloud sounds just like Harry Potter and the Sorceror's Stone, but when read visually it's just a bunch of nonsense words.
-I think that would be hilarious, and also a great test case for fair use.
 Also, what if - kinda like Voldemort - the book came shrinkwrapped in a license that says "You may not read this book aloud, but you can read it."
-It would surely make a point to the prosecuting attorneys.)
+It would surely make a point to the litigating attorneys and judge.)

 #### Overview
 HoMofo reads an input text (file or stdin), tokenizes it into words, punctuation, and whitespace, and replaces each word with a homophonic alternative.
 It supports: